Begin with the right tools

 So I took on me to choose the right tools for you so that we both move at the same speed.

-The student quality piano tuning lever with its one piece tip-head USED TO BE a good option for a limited budget but now with the very good quality tuning levers produced in China, you are better off getting one of those or Amazon .
+The student quality piano tuning lever with its one piece tip-head USED TO BE a good option for a limited budget but now with the very good quality tuning levers produced in China, you are better off getting one of those tools on eBay or Amazon .

 Here are the most interesting ones I’ve found.